gvrubio/PassRF-Hardware/README.md

 It functions by creating an access point with a small HTTP server.
 This server includes a field where you can paste the password you want PassRF to input.

+It will act as an USB keyboard, no drivers required, nothing to install on the destination device.

 ## The current features of PassRF include:

 - WPA2-PSK AES